 THC-Induced Anxiety

-There’s also evidence that CBD could counteract anxiety and other side effects of tetrahydrocannabinol (THC), the main active ingredient in marijuana.
+There’s also evidence that CBD can counteract anxiety and other side effects of tetrahydrocannabinol (THC), the main active ingredient in marijuana.
 Anxiety and panic attacks are the most common side effects of cannabis use (11).

 In one 2022 study, 159 regular cannabis users smoked one of three cannabis cultivars: THC-rich, CBD-rich, or balanced THC: CBD.
 People using the balanced and CBD-rich strains reported less paranoia and anxiety than those smoking the THC-rich cultivar (12).

-Meanwhile, a 2013 review paper concluded that “Studies examining the protective effects of CBD have shown that CBD can counteract the negative effects of THC” (13).
+Meanwhile, a 2013 review paper concluded that “studies examining the protective effects of CBD have shown that CBD can counteract the negative effects of THC” (13).

 How Does CBD Help With Anxiety?